JateNensvold/environment/README.md

 ### Linux/MacOS Installation

-Copy and run the following command to automate environment setup(Tested on ubuntu 22.04 and AL2)
+Copy and run the following command to automate environment setup(Tested on ubuntu 22.04(WSL), AL2, MacOS 14.5(M2))

 ```bash
 bash -i <(curl -fsSL https://raw.githubusercontent.com/JateNensvold/environment/master/scripts/ubuntu/install.sh) setup
 ```

 **Note**
 On some platforms the nixbld GID are taken already, in that case add the NIXBLD start ID to the setup command

 ```bash
 # setup nixbld starting at ID 20000400